Impressionism, the partakers of the expositions:

 Guillaumin is shortly mentioned in several books on Impressionism.
-Mostly as a side-figure, being related to Cézanne and Pissarro and as partaker of the ‘impressionist’ expositions.
+Mostly as a side-figure related to Cézanne and Pissarro and as partaker of the ‘impressionist’ expositions.
 This is curious.
-Guillaumin was member of the initial group of the ‘Société Anonyme…‘.
+Guillaumin was member of the initial group of the ‘Société Anonyme des Artistes…‘.
 Castagnary included him in 1874 as 1 of the just 7 of the ‘new school’.
 Duret included him in his second edition of ‘les peintres impressionnistes’ as 1 of the just 7 impressionists.
 Guillaumin participated in 6 of the 8 ‘impressionist’ expositions which is more than Cézanne, Gauguin, Monet, Renoir and Sisley.
 At least in the last exposition he also had an active role (see).
-Studying at Académie Suisse, he met Cézanne and Pissarro who became close friends.
-Later on he also got connected with other members of the ‘school of Pontoise‘ like Béliard, Gauguin, Piette and Vignon.
+Studying at Académie Suisse, he met Cézanne and Pissarro, who both became close friends.
+Later on, he also got connected with other members of the ‘school of Pontoise‘ like Béliard, Gauguin, Piette and Vignon.
 This makes him a member of an important circle of friends.
-He also joined meeting at Café Guerbois and had an active role in the dinners at the restaurant of Murer.
+He also joined meetings at Café Guerbois and had an active role in the dinners at the restaurant of Murer.
 He also had connections with Caillebotte, Cordey, Degas, Franc-Lamy, Monet, Renoir and Sisley.
-Later on he was connected with Redon, Schuffenecker, Seurat, Signac and related artists like Dubois-Pillet, Hayez and Van Gogh.
+Later on he was connected with Redon, Schuffenecker, Seurat, Signac and related artists like Dubois-Pillet, Hayet and Van Gogh.
 It was Guillaumin who connected several people to each other.
-Guillaumin participated in the large exhibition of French Impressionists organized by Durand-Ruel in New York in 1886 and in 1888 of Impressionists in Copenhagen.
+Guillaumin participated in the large exhibition of French Impressionists organised by Durand-Ruel in New York in 1886 and in 1889 of Impressionists in Copenhagen.
 All this makes him a key figure within the ‘impressionist’ art-movement.

 When we look at his painting style Guillaumin only wanted to paint en-plein-air.
-He often gives an indication of place and regularly an indication of time of day / season / weather.
+He often gave an indication of place and regularly an indication of time of day / season / weather.
 He rendered moments of daily live.
 Already in his earlier works around 1870 Guillaumin used blues and violets for rendering shadows and used juxtaposed brush strokes.
-Maybe his ‘soleil couchant à Ivry’ was the most vibrant painting exhibited at the 1st ‘impressionist’ exposition in 1874.
+Maybe his ‘soleil couchant à Ivry’ was the most vibrant and impressionist painting exhibited at the 1st ‘impressionist’ exposition in 1874.
 Most particular is his use of bright, slightly unnatural colours.
-Guillaumin was one of the first who used an impressionist painting style and he continued using it all through his life.
+Guillaumin was one of the first who used a mature impressionist painting style and he continued using it all through his life.
 (On the other hand, Guillaumin was not consistent in it.)

-I think it is just when Guillaumin is rehabilitated as one of the most important Impressionists.
+I think it is righteous when Guillaumin is rehabilitated as one of the most important Impressionists.
 I hope the upcoming publication of the second volume of his catalogue raisonné (iR15;iR85) will attribute to this rehabilitation.
-As far as I know the last exhibition dedicated to Armand Guillaumin was in 2009 in a Paris gallery, exhibiting 17 works (aR1) and the last publication is of 1996 (iR24).
+As far as I know the last exhibition dedicated to Armand Guillaumin was in 2009 in a Paris gallery, exhibiting only 17 works (aR1) and the last publication is of 1996 (R179;iR24).
 I’m looking forward to new exhibitions and publications of this great Impressionist as part of his well earned rehabilitation.
 Especially also the forthcoming second volume of his catalogue raisonné.

 Guillaumin never exhibited at the Salon.
-In 1861 Guillaumin was rejected at the Salon (aR4).
-Guillaumin also was rejected in 1863 and exhibited at the Salon des Refuses of 1863, but he was not in the catalogue (R8,p82;R9;R3;iR1;aR4).
+In 1861 Guillaumin was rejected at the Salon (R179,p14;aR4).
+Guillaumin also was rejected in 1863 and exhibited at the Salon des Refusés of 1863, but he was not in the catalogue (R124,p565;R179,p15;R8,p82;R9;R3;iR1;aR4).
 In 1873 he was rejected and exhibited 2 works at the Salon des Refusés (iR1), which is not mentioned by Serret & Fabiani (R124,p565).
 Krämer states that Guillaumin never admitted to the Salon (R21).
 Was it possible to join the Salon des Refuses without having admitted to the Salon?
 I don’t think so, so I assume Krämer was wrong.

 Guillaumin joined the ‘impressionist’ expositions in 1874, 1877, 1880, 1881, 1882 and 1886: